iamdtang/skaterdav85.github.io/_posts/2014-07-02-finding-zombie-views-in-backbone-with-chrome-dev-tools.markdown

 You will notice that we have an object count of 2 again.
 Why would there be an object count of 2 if the _li_ we created was removed by setting the _innerHTML_ of _#people-container_ to an empty string?
 Even though we have removed the _li_ element from the DOM, there is still a reference to our _li_ variable on the window object since we created it as a global variable.
 Thus, the _li_ object cannot be garbage collected.
 There's a few things we can take away from these examples.

-> The garbage collector will not clean up global variables during the page's life cycle.
+> "The garbage collector will not clean up global variables during the page's life cycle."

+Also,

-> If an object in memory is holding a reference to another object that you want garbage collected, this reference needs to be destroyed.
+> "If an object in memory is holding a reference to another object that you want garbage collected, this reference needs to be destroyed."

 ### Memory Profiling with Backbone